mararap/minishell/docs/01-prompt.md

-In this project, the normal shell prompt is achieved through the **Readline** library, and it is only used when the shell detects it is running interactively.
+The normal shell prompt is achieved through the **Readline** library, and it is only used when the shell detects it is running interactively.

 ### Where the prompt string is defined